The UK Government is changing how we vote. From May 2023, you will need to show photo ID when you vote at a polling station.

 “We had a condition survey and an indoor facility strategy in 2015.
 Both indicated there was a need to replace the facility with a more modern, energy efficient and accessible facility that meets the needs of today.

 "The current Splash facility opened in May 1988.
-Today it’s a completely different climate in regards to sports and leisure provision.
+Today it’s a completely different climate in regard to sports and leisure provision.
 It needs to be modern and we now know we need larger options and a better area where children can learn to swim.

 "Splash is iconic.
 Everyone you talk to in the region will remember coming to Splash when they were a young person.
 For children and families especially, it was a wonderful offer.
 We believe the new facility will provide that fun element with a sport and leisure offer for all.
 Splash owes us nothing – it has done its job, and it is time for a new start."